A fundamental calibration method for hydrocarbon density meters

 The oil density at density meter conditions is then calculated from the mass of oil in the pyknometers, the volume of the pyknometers at the measured temperature and pressure, and the air density.

 An independent density is calculated for each pyknometer.
-The two independent results can then be checked against each other, as per the gost requirements.
+The two independent results can then be checked against each other.